rogov-dvp/Java-Projects/README.md

 ### <a href="https://github.com/rogov-dvp/Java-Projects/tree/master/PLAYME">Malzar's Maze</a>

-> A game in which a player traversers in a maze with limited visibility and collects keys while a minotaur chases them.
+> A game in which a player traverses in a maze with limited visibility and collects keys while a minotaur chases them.

 ### <a href="https://github.com/rogov-dvp/Java-Projects/tree/master/PLAYME">Brick Breaker Game</a>